ONSdigital/blaise-editing-service/README.md

 * `QEdit.Edited` is set to `1`.
 * `QEdit.LastUpdated` is the same in both the "main" and the "edit" questionnaire for the case.

 There is also functionality in the service to update cases in the "edit" questionnaire overnight after editing has started.
 This option is available to the `Survey Support` role, for use when they need to update the outcome of an interviewer case.
 It does this by updating the following fields in the "edit" questionnaire.
-This is implemented as a simple button in the UI, exclusive only to `Survey Support`.
+This is implemented as a simple button, accessible only to `Survey Support`.

 * **Set ``QEdit.AssignedT`` = ``''``**: To make sure the case is no longer assigned to an editor
 * **Set ``QEdit.Edited`` = ``''``**: To allow the case to be picked up in the overnight update process